supposedly/dialect-museum/README.md

   pronunciations if you'd like to.

-With that done, I think it's about time to drop the theoretical stuff and get into how this thing works.
+With that done, I think it's about time to drop the theoretical stuff and get into how this thing really works.

-# How this thing works
+# How this thing really works

 A quick note: This is the weirdest project I've ever worked on in terms of its timeline.
-It started life as a weekend project in December 2020 — no idea how I thought I was gonna make that work — and after two 3-month hiatuses and loads of desperate thonking, it's managed to balloon into taking up an entire year of my life.
+It started life as a weekend project in December 2020 — no idea how I thought I was gonna make that work — and after loads of desperate thonking and two 3-month hiatuses, it's managed to balloon into taking up an entire year of my life.
 If you ask me, the solution isn't even all that complicated or tough.
 It just took me an absurdly long time to get to it.